The USD continues it's fall for the 2nd consecutive day

-In the European debt market, the benchmark 10 year yields are rising as well.
-German yield is up to -0.365% up 6 basis points on the day.
-France's 10 year yield is trading above 0.0% at 0.098%.
-That is up 3.3 basis points.
+In the European debt market, the benchmark 10 year yields are trading higher with the UK yields up 2.9 basis points.
+The Italian 10 year yield is up 0.2 basis points.